27 Jun Emergency Preparedness for Condo Dwellers: A Quick Guide

-Sure, some emergencies we can’t do a thing about: If Godzilla decides he really likes the look of the CN Tower, well, the monster wants what the monster wants.
-But most emergencies in Toronto are simple to prepare for, and getting ready for the worst isn’t paranoid: it’s banking your thinking ahead of time for when you might need it most.
+Sure, some emergencies we might not have control over.
+Most emergencies in Toronto are simple to prepare for, and getting ready for the worst isn’t paranoid: it’s banking your thinking ahead of time for when you might need it most.

-So in the event of a fire in your building, a multi-day power outage like the 2013 ice storm, or other mundane, non-monster emergencies, here’s a quick guide for being prepared.
+So in the event of a fire in your building, a multi-day power outage, or other emergencies, here’s a quick guide for being prepared.

 Do you have enough towels to block the seams of your front door in case there’s a fire in the hall?
 Think about what you might need in the event that your power goes off, in a case of a fire or flood, during a water cut, or to ride out a winter storm—and then go get it.